 How to get into college with a low GPA

-Can you get accepted into an Ivy League or top tier college with a low GPA?
+Can you get accepted into an Ivy League or top-tier college with a low GPA?
 The short answer is yes.
-While not everyone with a 3.3 GPA will get in, we’ll discuss some of the nuances of how to get into ivy league with low GPA and how you can play the right cards in your favor.
+While not everyone with a 3.3 GPA will get in, we’ll discuss some of the nuances of how to get into ivy league with a low GPA and how you can play the right cards in your favor.

 What it all comes down to is how you demonstrate your personal qualities, leadership, and commitment to your community through the application.
 This takes the form of personal statements, extracurricular activities, and recommendation letters that help the admissions officers determine whether to accept or reject you.

 The biggest mistake that students make is not taking their application seriously enough.
 This tends to happen with overachievers, who believe that their grades, test scores, and even national academic awards are enough to get them in.